Fundament-Software/scopes/doc/dataformat.rst

         \ f g
         h i

-While this example demonstrates the versatile usefulness of splice-line and list separator, expressing similar trees in partially braced notation might often be easier on the eyes.
+While this example demonstrates the versatility of the splice-line and list separator characters, use of partially braced notation may be easier to read.

-As so often, the best format is the one that fits the context.
+As usual, the best format is the one that fits the context.